Transnational Media Histories

 The CMH is part of a 2015-18 strategic partnership between the University of Hamburg and Macquarie University, funded through DAAD, the German Academic Exchange Service.
 Our research and teaching project, ‘Transnational Media Histories’, is in collaboration with the Research Centre Media History at the University of Hamburg.
 It enables exchanges of senior and junior researchers, including postgraduates, to discuss and explore research and teaching in media history beyond national boundaries and through the prism of 'entangled media histories'.
 It involves joint conferences, workshops and research projects, and reciprocal visits.

-Contact: Dr Bridget Griffen-Foley
+Contact: Professor Bridget Griffen-Foley

 Cultural Conversations: A History of ABC Radio National

 This study offers the first history and appraisal of ABC's national ideas and cultural radio network, Radio National, mapping practices, programs, reception and ideas generated around a unique broadcasting institution over 70 years of evolution.
 From old media to the digital, this project offers a detailed study and critical assessment of this singular cultural and media institution in Australia.
 Identified within wider traditions of public service broadcasting and 'cultural radio', this project also explores an underestimated platform of public media internationally, while also aiming to understand this specific media outlet's contribution to Australian public life, media and culture, whether through fostering the arts or contributing to the national conversation around science, politics, art or religion.
+Hear Chief investigator Dr Virginia Madsen talk about the scope of the project and why the network is uniquely suited to the digital age on ABC radio.

 Switched-on Audiences: Australian Listeners and Viewers